Therapy in Northfield Minnesota

 Learn more about Nate and his approach to therapy.

-Nate has availability for new clients on evenings and Saturdays.
-Nate also offers rapid access counseling sessions for college students that are in distress and needing urgent mental health care.
+Nate transitioned into full-time private practice on January 1st, 2021.
+He currently has availability for 10 new clients and has openings on Monday afternoons, Wednesdays and Friday afternoons.
+Nate also offers rapid access counseling sessions for college students that are in distress and needing shot-term urgent mental health care.
 Usually you can secure an appointment with Nate within 2-3 days.

 Approximately 50% of our therapy clients identify as members of the queer community.
 Laurie and Nate do not hold any identities that would fall within the LGBTQIA+ community, but we identify as allies and we provide affirming therapy to anyone that seeks our services.
-We have pursued significant training focused on gender and sexuality.
+We continually pursue training opportunities focused on gender and sexuality.
 We speak out against discriminatory practices and policies within the mental health field.
 We have helped a lot of individuals on their journey of securing gender-confirming medical treatments including hormones and surgeries.
 Our therapists are particularly skilled in helping therapy clients face dilemmas with the intersection of their spiritual/religious identities and their gender or sexual orientation identities.

-We support the Black Lives Matter movement, and we continue to invest time, energy and money into anti-racist work.
+We support the Black Lives Matter movement, and we invest time, energy and money into anti-racist work.
 We treat all therapy interactions as cross-cultural experiences and work to understand how your identities and cultural upbringing might be related to your current mental health concerns.
 As therapists, we work to understand how our own identities, cultural upbringings, and worldviews might impact you as a client.

 Our therapists have recently become more involved in allyship with the autistic community, and have obtained extensive training in providing autistic-informed therapy services.
-We actively resist dehumanizing attitudes and treatment paradigms for autistic individuals, and we work to create more informed and empathetic treatment options for therapy clients that might fall on the autism spectrum.
+We actively resist dehumanizing attitudes and treatment paradigms for autistic individuals, and create more informed and empathetic treatment options for therapy clients that might fall on the autism spectrum.

 Located in Downtown Northfield right across from the Northfield Public Library.